-- 1. Enter the first number using the numeric keys. - 2.
+- 1. Enter the first number using the numeric keys. - 1 Note To make a number negative, press the (minus symbol) key prior to entering a number. - 2.
 Use the navigation keys to select a sign for calculation. - Note To include a decimal point, press the key. - 3.
-To calculate the result, press the left soft key [Result] or 🕱 key.
+To calculate the result, press the left soft key [Result] or key.

-Memo (Menu 7.6.6)
+Memo Menu 7.4

-To write, edit and delete a memo on a specific date, proceed as follows.
+To write, edit and delete a memo, proceed as follows.